 “What is knowledge worth if we know nothing about the world that sustains us, nothing about natural systems and climate, nothing about other countries and cultures?” – Jonathon Porritt

-Geography provokes and answers questions about the natural and human worlds, using different scales of enquiry to view them from different perspectives.
-It develops knowledge of places and environments throughout the world, an understanding of maps, and a range of investigative and problem solving skills both inside and outside the classroom.
-Geography is a focus within the curriculum for understanding and resolving issues about the environment and sustainable development.
-It is also an important link between the natural and social sciences.
-As pupils study geography, they encounter different societies and cultures.
-This helps them realise how nations rely on each other.
-It can inspire them to think about their own place in the world, their values, and their rights and responsibilities to other people and the environment.
+Geography both provokes and answers questions about the natural and human worlds; promoting different scales of inquiry to view these from different perspectives.
+Geography builds essential knowledge of places and environments throughout the world whilst developing a range of investigative and problem solving skills.
+Geography forces us to ask important questions about the environment and sustainable development and establishes links between the natural and social sciences.
+As pupils study geography, they encounter different societies and cultures – this helps them realize how nations rely on each other and can inspire them to think about their own place in the world, their values, and their rights and responsibilities as a member of the world.

 Geography is a subject which builds on young people’s own experiences; helping them to formulate questions, develop their intellectual skills and find answers to issues affecting their lives.
 Students in Key Stage 3 will learn about the world around them.
 Our curriculum is designed to make students consider the local, regional, national, international and global scales within each module.
 Key Stage 3 allows students to investigate their personal geographies by studying a variety of modules including: Making Connections, Rivers, Coasts, Weather and Climate, Population, Plate Tectonics, Biomes and The Geography of Sport.
 We also look indepth to countries such as Brazil and Russia.
 Students will also develop important map and graph skills to investigate how they are connected to the wider world.
 They also undertake fieldwork enquiries.